-15 Employees Reveal the Real Reasons for Quitting Their Jobs—And What Would’ve Made Them Stay
+20 Employees Reveal the Real Reasons for Quitting Their Jobs

 When Marli Crowe quit her job at a marketing research firm, she was really quitting her manager.
-"My manager was what I like to call a 'momager,'” says Marli.
-“She told me verbatim that she wanted her and me to have a 'mother-daughter' relationship.
+"My manager was what I like to call a 'momager,'" she said.
+"She told me verbatim that she wanted her and I to have a 'mother-daughter' relationship.
 I told her I don't need a mom, I need a manager."

-Even after that exchange, Marli’s boss still spoke to her like a parent talking down to her child.
-The bizarre dynamic created a hostile work environment that Marli couldn’t take.
-“I'm a true testament that people don't really quit jobs, they quit managers," she says.
-If her manager had been different, Marli would have stayed.
-Instead, she started her own company.
+Even after that exchange, Crowe's boss spoke to her like a parent would speak to their child.
+The bizarre dynamic created a hostile work environment that became the last straw.
+"I'm a true testament that people don't really quit jobs, they quit managers," she said.
+If her manager had been different, Crowe probably would have stayed—instead, she started her own company.

-When Brittany Gamble graduated from college last May, she took a job at a local veterinary clinic while she looked for a job in her field.
-During her second week of work, the veterinarian and business owner asked her to fax a patient's file to a different clinic.
-Gamble faxed the entire thing over—only to be told she had sent too much information.
+Shortly after graduating, Brittany Gamble took a job at a local veterinary clinic while she looked for a job in her field of study.
+During her second week of work, at the request of clinic's veterinarian and owner, Gamble faxed a patient's file to another clinic that needed it.
+With the task completed correctly, she was surprised at what came next.

 "The veterinarian came up to me and told me I was 'stupid' and that I 'didn't have common sense,'" she said.
 She had apparently sent too much information, the vet said.
-"After defending myself saying I did have common sense, he proceeded to tell me that I didn't."
+"After defending myself, saying I did have common sense, he proceeded to tell me that I didn't."

 "I was going to have to fire people I didn't think deserved it."

-Jonathan Twill had been working for a media company for four years.
-Eventually, he became head of his department after two of his former bosses had been laid off in multiple reorganizations.
-With each change, he was able to get buy-in from his team members.
-But when his boss proposed a rash reorganization that would’ve resulted in him firing his team members, he drew the line.
+Jonathan Twill had been working for a media company for four years at the time he became head of his department.
+There had been layoffs prior to his promotion, but Twill was able to secure the jobs of the team he managed.
+However, when his new boss proposed yet another rash reorganization that would require him to fire certain members of his team, he drew the line.

 "Of course, I wish it had been more premeditated," he said.
 "But I have no regrets.
 The only way I would've stayed is if they gave me more direction and trusted my decisions.
 But that was never going to happen, so it was clearly time to leave."

-Then, there was the pressure that comes with working at one of the most renowned tech companies in the world.
-“Several people I know who worked there quit due to the pressure that Apple puts on their employees,” says Ricci.
-“I found myself in the bathroom crying my eyes out on multiple occasions due to stress.”
+Then there was the pressure that came with working for such a high profile brand.
+"Several people I know quit due to the pressure that Apple puts on their employees," Fisher said.
+"I found myself in the bathroom crying my eyes out on multiple occasions due to stress."
+Eventually, she quit.

-Ricci quit, too.
-“I loved the people I worked with," she says.
-“But if I have to drink the Kool-Aid in order to work someplace, then I'd just rather not.”
-And for more fascinating work stories, check out these 15 Things Dictator Bosses Banned at Their Companies.
+"I loved the people I worked with," she said.
+"But if I have to drink the Kool-Aid in order to work someplace, then I'd just rather not."

-When Dee Burrell, a contractor at a government agency, began hearing rumors in early December that there would be a government shutdown, she quit her job.
-"As a contractor, I would not have received any pay, nor any back pay that full-time workers receive," she says.
-“I polished my résumé, sent my interviewing suit to the cleaners, and began applying to new jobs."
+When Dee Burrell, a contractor at a government agency, began hearing rumors of a pending government shutdown in late 2018, she quit her job.
+"As a contractor, I would not have received any pay nor any back pay that full-time workers receive," she said.
+"I polished my résumé, sent my interviewing suit to the cleaners, and began applying to new jobs."

 "I absolutely loved the work, but I despised my boss."

-Right out of college, Urszula Makowska became a social media manager for a bridal designer.
-Throughout her short stay in the roll, Makowska says her boss constantly berated her entire staff and forced them to try to live up to her impossible standards.
-Eventually, the negative environment—combined with the lack of flexibility Makowska felt she was given—prompted Makowska to pack up her desk and leave.
+Right out of college, Urszula Makowska became a social media manager for a bridal designer—quickly realizing she had made a mistake in accepting the job.
+Makowska says her boss constantly berated her entire staff, insisting they live up to impossible standards.

-As a teenager, Amber Rose Thomas got her dream job—working as a blogger for a small company in the design industry.
-It sounded wonderful—until she realized she would be working with her boss out of his private home.
+As a teenager, Amber Rose Thomas got her dream job working as a blogger for a small design company.
+It sounded wonderful, until she realized she'd be working out of her boss' home. out of his private home.

-"The team was really small,” she says.
-“We were three young women and he would come down to work at his computer hungover and in his underwear."
+"The team was really small," Thomas said.
+"We were three young women, and he would come down to work at his computer hungover and in his underwear."

 "The current leadership was more interested in creating a boys' club than getting work done."

 T.L.
-Robinson, the founder and owner of MASS EDEN, got her first job at a company in the finance industry straight out of graduate school.
-She claims the environment was a “boys’ club” that was hostile to women as a result.
+Robinson, founder and owner of MASS EDEN, got her first job at a company in the finance industry straight out of graduate school, but was faced with the challenge of navigating a toxic work environment that was hostile to women as a result.
 "I had to find clever ways, such as always having a third party present, to deal with the issue," she said.